spotlightpa/poor-richard/content/berks/2025-08-25-SPLWYOMPOLICE0825.md

 At the time of his termination in July, Borough Council members offered no explanation for the move and refused to identify the name of the officer.
 It was revealed through a subsequent public records request filed by the news organization.

-Failing to provide the public with Estevez&#39;s name at the time of his firing was a violation of the state Sunshine Act, according to a transparency expert.
+Failing to provide the public with Estevez&#39;s name at the time of his firing was possibly a violation of the state Sunshine Act, according to a transparency expert.

 What’s more, borough officials, from manager to police chief, have continued to refuse to explain why Estevez was fired, saying they do not discuss personnel matters.